javaee/grizzly/modules/benchmark/runner/readme.txt

      ./benchmark --benchmark <bm definition file> --host <host of the fhb-runner> \
      --port <port the fhb-runner is listening on>

-   When the script is invoked, the latest Grizzly 2.0 code will be checked out of svn and built.
-Next, the bencmark will be built after which the server will be started.
+   When the script is invoked, the latest Grizzly 2.0 code will be checked out of git and built.
+Next, the benchmark will be built after which the server will be started.
    The fhb command parameters are then sent to the fhb-runner to invoke.

  - Once all benchmarks have been run, the accumulated results will have been logged